Understanding !! in JavaScript - A Simple Guide

 Think of it like asking JavaScript: "Hey, does this value exist and is it meaningful?"

-- If yes, you get true
+- If yes, you get

-- If no, you get false
+true - If no, you get

 See It In Action